 The uniformity of dosage units can be demonstrated by either of two methods, Content Uniformity or Weight Variation.
 The test for Content Uniformity of preparations presented in dosage units is based on the assay of the individual content of drug substance(s) in a number of dosage units to determine whether the individual content is within the limits set [2,3].

 You may apply the content uniformity method in all cases.
-In addition, which method you select either Content Uniformity (CU) and Weight Variation (WV) to determine the uniformity of dosage unit depends on the dose and ratio of drug substance in a dosage form.
+In addition, which method you select either Content Uniformity (CU) or Weight Variation (WV) to determine the uniformity of dosage unit depends on the dose and ratio of drug substance in a dosage form.

 Dissolution test of Tablets

 Dissolution is the process in which a substance forms a solution.
 In vitro, dissolution testing measures the extent and rate of solution formation from a dosage form (the amount of percentage of the drug substance in a dosage form such as tablets, or capsules to go into solution) within a specific time under a specified set of conditions.
 The terms dissolution and drug release are used interchangeably.
-The USP dissolution test in the monograph is related to Bioavailability and Bioequivalence study only when closely allied with a sound regulatory determination.
+The USP dissolution test in the monograph is related to the Bioavailability and Bioequivalence study only when closely allied with a sound regulatory determination.
 Without this association, the dissolution test should be regarded solely as a quality control test for batch release [4].
 It is a crucial pharmacopoeial test for the evaluation of tablets or quality control tests of tablets.

 The volume of the dissolution medium is generally 500, 900, or 1000 ml.
 The use of a hydro-alcoholic medium is discouraged.
 Certainly, conduct all dissolution tests for IR dosage forms at 37±0.5°C. You may find the dissolution data of drug products at: https://www.accessdata.fda.gov/scripts/cder/dissolution